microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-vsc-tutorial.md

 parent: mdt-vsc-overview
 ---

-## Tutorial: Microclimate Developer Tools for VS Code
+# Tutorial: Microclimate Developer Tools for VS Code

-***

 Follow this example workflow to use the tools for VS Code to develop a Microclimate Node.js project.
 All the features demonstrated in this tutorial are also available for Microprofile and Spring projects.<br>
-For more detail on any of the commands, refer to the [commands overview](mdt-vsc-commands-overview).
+For more detail on any of the commands, see the [commands overview](mdt-vsc-commands-overview).

-### Prerequisites
+## Prerequisites
-- Run a local Microclimate instance.
+- Run a local Microclimate instance, Version 18.12 or later.

 1. First, [connect to your Microclimate instance](mdt-vsc-commands-connection#new-default-local-microclimate-connection).
 For more information, see the [getting started](mdt-vsc-getting-started) page.
-Proceed after your projects appear in the Microclimate connection.
+Proceed after your projects appear with the Microclimate connection.
 2. Create a Node.js project in Microclimate.
 Skip this step if a Node.js project already exists.
 This tutorial assumes that your project is called `nodeproject`.
-    - Right-click the connection in the Microclimate tree and select [`Create new project`](mdt-vsc-commands-connection#create-new-project).
+    - Right-click the connection in the Microclimate tree and select [`Create new project`](mdt-vsc-commands-connection).
 The Microclimate **New project** page opens in the browser.
     - Create a Node.js project.
 The default project works for this tutorial, but for more information, see [creating a project](creatingaproject).
 After the project is created, it appears in the Microclimate tree in VS Code.
 3. Make the new project your workspace folder because it's the only project that you need to work on for this tutorial.
     - Right-click the project and select [`Open Folder as Workspace`](mdt-vsc-commands-project#open-folder-as-workspace).
 VS Code restarts with the selected project folder as the workspace folder.
 The tools reconnect to Microclimate automatically.